In ecommerce, knowing how to price products isn’t altogether unlike the game show The Price Is Right.

-Working with Shopify Plus partner Rebuy—a suite that provides personalization, marketing and retention services—Roma Designer Jewelry employed bundle pricing in 2019 with the goal of increasing its AOV.
+Working with Shopify Plus partner Rebuy—a suite that provides personalization, marketing, and conversion optimization services—Roma Designer Jewelry employed bundle pricing in 2019 with the goal of increasing its AOV.

-When shoppers added an item to their cart, a pop-up appeared, offering them a “Bundle and Save” feature, with a recommended product to pair.
+When shoppers added an item to their cart, a pop-up offered a “Bundle and Save” feature, with a recommended product to pair.
 As a result of using cross-sell widgets, the company saw an increase of over 21% to AOV, with one in five shoppers buying a product recommended by Rebuy.

 “We’re constantly rotating through suggestions,” Deven Davis, Roma’s Co-Founder told Rebuy.
 “We’re trying different approaches to get relevant pieces in front of our shoppers.”

 Shoe care brand Jason Markk also offers a version of bundle pricing.
 While its sneaker wipes, foams and brushes can be purchased individually, it’s cheaper to buy them as part of a cleaning kit.